kmj-99/kotlin/docs/code_authoring_and_core_review.md

 1. At least one commit in an MR with functional changes should mention a YT ticket
 2. Please ensure that the ticket description is descriptive: the reviewer should understand from the ticket (not from the changes!), what’s the final goal of the change and what’s being done.
 The responsible QA should be able to deduce what they should check afterward
 3. Please ensure that the commit message is self-descriptive and detailed, explaining not only what’s being done but also how and why it is done this way
-    * Rule of thumb: if the MR required a nontrivial discussion, hundreds of lines of production code changed, but the final commit message looks like: "use X instead of Y in Z", chances that something is wrong with the message are high.
+    * Rule of thumb: if the MR required a nontrivial discussion, hundreds of lines of production code changed, but the final commit message looks like: “use X instead of Y in Z”, chances that something is wrong with the message are high.
     * This is also a subject of the code review
 4. Even for non-functional changes, it is strongly encouraged to explain *the reasoning* behind the change.
 Otherwise, it will be lost in time in a few months
     * Rule of thumb: prefer `Make X lazy: \n it’s a non-trivial computation that is frequently unused in the context of X` over `Make X lazy` or `Add X.toString(), used for a debugging purpose` over `Add X.toString()`